RPRA Auction Site Auction site for the RPRA

 Payment

-Your confirmation e-mail will also give details of how to pay directly into the RPRA bank account, or by cheque.
-If you choose either of these methods please contact the RPRA by phone to advise us of this, and make sure you include the lot number(s).
-You can also call the RPRA office and pay by debit/credit card.
+If you choose to pay either by BACS or cheque, please contact the RPRA by phone to advise us of this, and make sure you include the lot number(s).

 Collecting your bird

-Your confirmation of payment e-mail will also give details of how to make arrangements for collection of your bird.
+Once you have paid you will receive an e-mail to confirm this.
+The e-mail will also give details on how to make arrangements for collection of your bird.
 Please note that onward carriage costs are your own responsibility.